jsonresume/resume-schema/CONTRIBUTING.md

 * Search for an [pull request](https://github.com/jsonresume/resume-schema/pulls) that relates to your submission.
 You don't want to duplicate effort.
 * [Fork the project](https://help.github.com/articles/fork-a-repo/).
 * Create a [pull request](https://help.github.com/articles/creating-a-pull-request/).
+* The pull request should be self contained and provide only changes corresponding to the issue.
 * Submit your pull request.

 ## Tips & Tricks for a good contribution